microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-custom-data-source.md

-# Plugin Creation for Performance SDK
+# Creating a Simple Custom Data Source

+TODO: make this file more in-depth

 An SDK plugin consists of one or more custom data sources (CDSs).
 Each CDS utilizes the SDK to create a data processing pipeline for any files that the CDS supports.
 It also acts as the entry point for the SDK to discover and utilizes these data pipelines.
-A standard CDS will utilize a custom data processor (CDP) to process the data sources (files) that the SDK runtime provides it.
+A standard CDS will utilize a custom data processor (CDP) to process the data sources (typically files) that the SDK runtime provides it.
 A plugin may also define tables that get utilized by viewers such as Windows Performance Analyzer (WPA) to display the processed data in an organized, interactable collection of rows.
 Tables are discovered and passed into CDPs by the SDK runtime.